amysatterlee/blog/posts/my-first-mcp-server-2.md

 ### Conclusion

 While I did run into some errors using Claude Desktop after these changes, they seem to be intermittent and related to overal Claude availability.
-For testing purposes, Claude Desktop and The MCP Inspector mentioned in Part 1 are quick tools and very helpful.
+For testing purposes, Claude Desktop and The MCP Inspector mentioned in Part 1 are quick tools, very helpful but limited.

 My next endeavor will be to build an HTTP SSE Server and a custom MCP Client.
 Stay tuned.